Engineering 8 min read

 gcloud org-policies set-policy import-policy.yaml

-Even with organization owner permissions, project-level permissions were necessary.
-I only realized this after encountering an error, but the following permissions are required.
+Even as an organization owner, project-level permissions were required.
+I realized this after encountering an error, but the following permissions are necessary.

 # Switch back to the source account